Identification of 2D colloidal assemblies in images: a threshold processing method versus machine learning: Results and discussions

 Table~\ref{tab:MethodsComparison} presents a comparative analysis of the two methods.
 The key advantage of thresholding is its ability to identify individual particles within an assembly.
 However, in most aspects, the machine learning method demonstrates higher effectiveness.
-The execution time of the scripts for both methods was measured on an Intel Core i7-8700 processor.
-For the YOLOv8 model, the measurement was performed using pre-trained weights.
+The runtime of the scripts for processing a single image for both methods was measured on an Intel Core i7-8700 CPU.
+For the YOLOv8 model, it was measured using already trained weights (the model training time is about three hours).
 Given that both methods complete in less than a second, the difference in time is insignificant.